Solving The Problem Of A Small Business In Divorce And Property Division

 Gauging Business Valuation

 Spouses commonly disagree on what the company or professional practice is worth.
 Our attorneys are skilled at getting an accurate valuation for purposes of divorce proceedings.
 We work with business valuation specialists who can determine the current market value and we identify intangibles that may affect the future value.
-When necessary, we have resolved competing appraisals through mediation or litigation.
+When necessary, we have resolved competing appraisals through divorce mediation or litigation.
 Another common consideration is a business that one spouse founded before they married, in which case we need to determine the appreciation in value during the marriage.

 Finding Fair And Practical Offsets